Mental Health Technician Program Description

-With full-time study, you’ll be certification-ready in just 4 months.
-But in case you need a less-intense timeline, we give you 12 months to finish the program.
+Assert yourself, and you could be certification-ready in as little as seven months.
+But in case you need a less-intense timeline, we give you 12 months to finish the program.†

 CareerStep programs are made to accommodate hectic schedules.
 You can train whenever and wherever works best for you—at home, at lunch, at midnight, you name it.
 Study at your own pace, and hit us up anytime you need help.

 Need help getting through your training?
 We’re available!
 Our Learner and technical support teams are ready to provide advice and answer questions—just give us a ring or drop us a line.